 By following the US Department of Agriculture's food guide, called MyPlate, you can make healthier food choices.
-The new guide encourages you to eat more fruits and vegetables, whole grains, lean proteins, and low-fat dairy.
+The newest guide encourages you to eat more fruits and vegetables, whole grains, lean proteins, and low-fat dairy.
 Using the guide, you can learn what type of food you should eat and how much you should eat.
 You also learn why and how much you should exercise.

 There are 5 major food groups that make up a healthy diet:

 - Protein foods

 You should eat foods from each group every day.
 How much food you should eat from each group depends on your age, gender, and how active you are.

 MyPlate makes specific recommendations for each type of food group.

 GRAINS: MAKE AT LEAST HALF OF YOUR GRAINS WHOLE GRAINS

 - Whole grains contain the entire grain.
 Refined grains have had the bran and germ removed.
 Be sure to read the ingredient list label and look for whole grains first on the list.

 - Foods with whole grains have more fiber and protein than food made with refined grains.

 - Examples of whole grains are breads and pastas made with whole-wheat flour, oatmeal, bulgur, faro, and cornmeal.

 - Examples of refined grains are white flour, white bread, and white rice.